Benchmarking Analytical Query Processing in Intel SGXv2: Introduction

-\paragraph{Contribution and main findings.} To summarize, in this paper we present the results of the very-first in-depth performance study of OLAP query execution operators in SGXv2 enclaves.
-Our study reveals three main insights about the new secure hardware that are critical for realizing secure and efficient analytical processing: (1) First, we show that state-of-the-art main memory and cache-optimized algorithms perform better than algorithms optimized for SGXv1.
-I.e., previously suggested SGX-optimized designs are not required anymore and are not leading to any performance gains in SGXv2.
-(2) Second, while state-of-the-art algorithms perform well in SGXv2 (unlike in SGXv1), they still need additional optimizations for the hardware and software characteristics of SGXv2.
-Some of these characteristics are known from SGXv1, such as slower random memory access, while others are uncovered by our experimental evaluation.
-(3) Finally, we identify new optimizations to mitigate these bottlenecks, enabling efficient analytical query processing in enclaves.
-We show that leveraging these optimizations can achieve performance competitive with query processing outside enclaves.
+\paragraph{Contribution and main findings.} To summarize, in this paper, we present the results of the first in-depth performance study of key OLAP query execution operators in SGXv2 enclaves.
+Our study makes the following core contributions: \begin{enumerate} \item We show that state-of-the-art main memory and cache-optimized algorithms are a better starting point for \sgxTwo{} than algorithms optimized for \sgxOne{}: I.e., previously suggested SGX-optimized joins are no longer required, and throughput-optimized scan algorithms work at nearly equal performance out of the box. \item We study the hardware and software overheads of state-of-the-art cache-optimized database algorithms in \sgxTwo{} and uncover unknown overheads that are caused by a side channel mitigation enabled inside the enclave but not outside.
+Based on a radix join, we show how existing algorithms can be optimized to circumvent this previously unknown slowdown and match the throughput of join processing outside of \sgxTwo{} enclaves. \item Finally, we show that these results can be generalized to the execution of query plans, resulting in performance almost on par with native execution outside the enclave.
+I.e., the additional security of \sgxTwo{} enclaves comes with only minor performance costs for query execution. \end{enumerate}

-Gaining a deep understanding of the SGXv2 performance characteristics is a fundamental step for designing high-performance enclave DBMSs in the future.
 Being a performance study, this work is not concerned with the security properties of Intel SGXv2.
-We focus on the performance costs of the security technology and regard a detailed analysis of its guarantees and weaknesses, such as side channels, as future work.
+Thus, we do not investigate specialized data structures and algorithms meant to prevent information extraction via side channels, such as algorithms with oblivious memory access patterns.
+Instead, we focus on the performance costs of the security technology and regard a detailed analysis of its security guarantees and weaknesses as future work.

 \paragraph{Outline.} The rest of this paper is structured as follows.
-First, we give the necessary background about Intel \sgxTwo{} (\cref{sec:background}) and our benchmark setup (\cref{sec:overview}).
-Afterwards, we do an in-depth evaluation of the performance of join and scan algorithms and then study full queries (\cref{sec:join,sec:scans,sec:full-queries}).
-Finally, \cref{sec:related} discusses related work, and \cref{sec:conclusion} concludes this performance study.
+First, \cref{sec:background,sec:overview} give the necessary background about Intel \sgxTwo{} and our benchmark setup.
+Afterward, in \cref{sec:join,sec:scans,sec:full-queries}, we evaluate the performance of key OLAP algorithms, join and scan, in-depth and then study their composition in query plans.
+Finally, \cref{sec:summary,sec:related,sec:conclusion} discuss a potential performance model, present related work, and conclude this performance study.